 Whether drawing for a magazine's fashion spread or creating ads, posters and brochures to generate consumer excitement for a new line of clothing, the fashion illustrator must clearly communicate fashion concepts through artistic means.
 The fashion artist may be called upon to draw the human figure in illustrations associated with the fashion industry.
 Illustrators may apply different drawing and illustrating techniques to express fashion designs in detail, including colors and fabric textures.
 They might use realistic representations or more abstract sketches.
 Some jobs require specializations; an October 2011 search for fashion illustrator jobs at CareerBuilder.com yielded postings seeking illustrators to develop eyewear sketches and shoe illustrations.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), graphic designers earned an annual median salary of $46,900 in 2015.
-Continuously refining skills and developing professionally might help fashion illustrators earn more with time, as the top 10% of graphic designers earned over $81,000 that same year.
-The BLS predicted 1% employment growth for all graphic designers from 2014 through 2024, which means there will be little to no change in the number of jobs available.
+According to the U.S. Bureau of Labor Statistics (BLS), graphic designers earned an annual median salary of $50,370 in 2018.
+Continuously refining skills and developing professionally might help fashion illustrators earn more with time, as the top 10% of graphic designers earned over $85,760 that same year.
+The BLS predicted 3% employment growth for all graphic designers from 2018 through 2028, which means there will be a slower than average change in the number of jobs available.